UPPMAX/HPC-python/docs/day3/batch-new.rst

             #SBATCH --time=00:10:00 # Asking for 10 minutes
             #SBATCH -n 1 # Asking for 1 core

-            # Load any modules you need, here for Python/3.11.3 and compatible SciPy-bundle
+            # Load any modules you need, here for Python/3.11.5 and compatible SciPy-bundle and Python-bundle-PyPi
+            module load GCC/13.2.0 Python/3.11.5
+            module load SciPy-bundle/2023.11
-            module load GCC/12.3.0 Python/3.11.3 SciPy-bundle/2023.07 matplotlib/3.7.2
+            module load Python-bundle-PyPI/2023.10

-            # Activate your virtual environment.
+            # Activate your virtual environment, which you previously created with the above modules loaded.
             source /proj/nobackup/fall-courses/<user-dir>/<path-to-virt-env>/bin/activate

             # Run your Python script  (remember to add the path to it